Cozy living room with a wooden dining table and chairs, surrounded by potted plants.

 4. Layer texture, not clutter

-5. Add living greenery with intention
+5. Add greenery with intention

 6. Keep the room emotionally calm